whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Is Shame So Common.md

-## Chapter 7: Encouraging vs Discouraging Spirituality
+## Chapter 7: Why Is Shame So Common?

 If you were a king, and you wanted to train your subjects to obey you, what would you do?
 For starters, you would want to train your subjects to not stand up for what's right, and instead to passively accept your laws and how you choose to enforce them (or not).